University of Georgia: Student media

 The Red & Black (R&B) is UGA's independent daily newspaper.
 Established in 1893 and independent of the university since 1980, The Red & Black is the largest college newspaper in Georgia and the tenth largest newspaper in the state of Georgia.
 Students published its first issue on November 24, 1893, from offices in the Academic Building on North Campus.
-The newspaper is operationally and financially independent from the university.
-The paper receives no student activity fees or other funding from UGA.
 The paper is self-sufficient through the sale of advertising making it one of the few student newspapers to do so.
 The Red & Black has won numerous awards nationally.
 In 2012, the Princeton Review named The Red & Black tenth among the nation's best student newspapers.

 R&B-TV is the photos and videos division of The Red & Black.
 R&B-TV publishes various videos relating to the University of Georgia and the community at large.

 WUGA-FM is the radio station run by students of the University of Georgia.
 Just before 6:00 a.m. on the morning of August 28, 1987, WUGA-FM signed on for its first day of broadcasting to Athens and the surrounding area.
 WUGA-FM broadcasts with 6000 watts in an "omni-directional pattern."
 WUGA-FM radio is the third most listened to station in Athens market out of 18 stations reported.
 It is the most listened to station for people with managerial, administrative or professional occupations.

 Launched in 2011, Ampersand Magazine is a UGA monthly publication catered to Athens residents.
 The magazine is a subsidized by The Red and Black.

 Stethoscope Magazine (formerly, PreMed Magazine) is a “student-run publication at the University of Georgia dedicated to promoting science and providing relevant healthcare-related news.”
 It also has a website, as well as Linktree, Facebook, and Instagram accounts.
 The magazine further aims to help pre-medical and other pre-health students at the university achieve success in the medical field.
 Staffing for the magazine is open to students of all majors and concentrations.
 Topics range from student achievement in medicine and health science, to health science news, to recent innovations in biomedical sciences.